A geometric Elliott invariant and noncommutative rigidity of mapping tori: Preliminaries

+We note here that it is possible for $A^\Theta$ to be $\mathcal{Z}$-stable without necessarily having the assumption on the covering dimension of $X$.
+For instance, if the action $\alpha$ has mean dimension zero, then the crossed product absorbs the Jiang-Su algebra and it is classifiable (see \cite{niu:meanzero}, the case of a single homeomorphism was shown in \cite{elniu:meanzero}).

 In addition, by \cite{ror:stablereal}, $\mathcal{Z}$-stability implies the strict comparison property (of positive elements with respect to bounded traces).
-For a stably finite $C^*$-algebra $A$, the Murray-von Neumann semigroup $V(A)$ admits an order-embedding into the Cuntz semigroup \cite{apt:clas}.
-In particular, this means that the order on even $K$-theory is determined by the pairing $R$.
+Since $\Z^d$ is amenable, $X$ admits an $\alpha$-invariant probability measure.
+From this, Lemma \ref{lem:tracemeas} below shows how to induce a tracial state on $A^\Theta$; in particular, $A^\Theta$ is stably finite \cite[Corollary 4.7]{cuntz:dimfunc}.
+For a stably finite $C^*$-algebra $B$, the Murray-von Neumann semigroup $V(B)$ admits an order-embedding into the Cuntz semigroup \cite{apt:clas}.
+In particular, this means that the order on even $K$-theory is determined by the pairing $R$ (hence $K_0(B)^+$ can be dropped in Eq. \eqref{eq:eltuple}).

-\begin{rema} Regardless of classifiability, Phillips \cite{phil:cantorzd} shows that when $X$ is a Cantor space, the cone $K_0(A)^+$ is determined by normalised traces. \end{rema}
+\begin{rema} Regardless of classifiability, Phillips \cite{phil:cantorzd} shows that when $X$ is a Cantor space equipped with a $\Z^d$-action, the cone of the associated crossed product $K_0(C(X)\rtimes \Z^d)^+$ is determined by normalised traces. \end{rema}

-With this in mind, we will exploit the relationship between invariant Borel measures on $X$ and tracial states on $A_\alpha$.
+Let us describe the relationship between invariant Borel measures on $X$ and tracial states on $A_\alpha$.
 Since $\alpha$ is a free action, $\G$ is a principal \'etale groupoid with a Haar system given by counting measures.

 \begin{lemm}[{\normalfont\cite[Proposition 5.4]{ren:group}}] Let $\mu$ be a $\Z^d$-invariant Borel probability measure on $X$.
 For a function $f\in C_c(\G)$, the formula